- We advise you to exercise a high degree of caution in Russia because of the threat of terrorist activity, and the level of criminal activity.

 Your passport is a valuable document that is attractive to criminals who may try to use your identity to commit crimes.
 It should always be kept in a safe place.
 You are required by Australian law to report a lost or stolen passport.
 If your passport is lost or stolen overseas, report it online or contact the nearest Australian Embassy, High Commission or Consulate as soon as possible.

 Road users often drive dangerously and erratically.
 Ice and snow make driving in winter especially hazardous.
 Road conditions can be poor in rural areas.
-For further advice, see our bulletin on Overseas Road Safety.
+For further advice, see our road travel page.

 Routine police checks in public and tourist spots are common.
 You should carry with you your passport, originals of the registered visa and migration card.
 Photocopies are not acceptable.
 Failure to provide travel documentation can result in detention and/or substantial fines.